 The active, kinetic aspect of the ancient Greek masterpiece, along with its perfectly sculpted wings, make it an impressive work of art that still mesmerizes the public to this day.

-The monument was unearthed in 1863 on Samothrace in the northwest Aegean.
+The monument was unearthed in 1863 on the island of Samothrace in the northwest Aegean.
 It was discovered by Charles Champoiseau, French Vice-Consul to Adrianople (Edirne), Turkey.

 The Parthenon Marbles, the most controversial masterpiece of Ancient Greek Art

-Generally known as either the Parthenon Marbles, Parthenon Sculptures, or the Elgin Marbles, the statues that comprise the rich metope of the Parthenon, or the frieze of Parthenon.
+Generally known as either the Parthenon Marbles, Parthenon Sculptures, or the Elgin Marbles, the statues that comprise the rich metope, or frieze, of the Parthenon.